 13. Putting something up on a website is not the same as publishing something, is it?
 So do I have to worry about copyright?

 Yes, you do.
 Posting something to the web, even if you don’t call it publishing, still means it’s protected by copyright law.
 According to United States Copyright Law, "Copyright protects original works of authorship that are fixed in a tangible form of expression.
 The fixation need not be directly perceptible so long as it may be communicated with the aid of a machine or device."

-So once an image, article, book, or other work is created, it is protected under copyright whether or not it was published in a traditional manner or in physical form.
+So once an image, article, book (or textbook), or other work is created, it is protected under copyright whether or not it was published in a traditional manner or in physical form.
 Thus, if you post your own work or that of others to a website, you still have to keep copyright in mind.

 Yes, in general, it’s OK to print, download, or e-mail a single copy of a work from a database or website for personal, non-profit, research use.

 Remember, though, that information on websites or found in databases is almost always protected under copyright law.
 Take care not to infringe the copyright by e-mailing, printing, downloading, or otherwise sharing multiple copies of the work.
 It is a violation of copyright and licensing agreements to copy an entire database or even significant portions of a database even for personal use.